The Best Way To See Alaska

 Another reason to love an Alaskan cruise in summer is that it's by far your best chance of seeing whales.
 These amazing animals are especially active in the Icy Strait near Juneau and in the waters of Kenai Fjords National Park.
 Try not to worry too much about this aspect of your Alaska vacation — your ship's crew will know just where to go to find whales.
 You'll also be able to see dozens of other wildlife species, including colonies of seabirds and groups of walruses and sea lions sunbathing on the rocks.

-How Many Days Is Ideal for an Alaska Trip?
+How Many Days Is Ideal For An Alaska Trip?

-The standard Alaska cruise typically spans seven nights, give or take, which is the baseline needed to cover the distance between major ports like Juneau, Skagway and Ketchikan.
 If you intend to see the interior before or after your cruise — specifically Denali National Park or the Fairbanks region — you should plan a 10- to 14-day itinerary.

 Alaska is vast, and transit between the coast and the interior takes time when moving by rail or road, so allow plenty of time to get to the cruise terminal on time.

-Fishing and Flying in Alaska
+Fishing And Flying In Alaska

 If you’re combining cruise and land travel, a highly recommended excursion opportunity is fly fishing in Alaska — especially if you’re looking for little-known spots.